-Have you noticed unreliable image loading in Gmail?
+Have you noticed on-off image loading in Gmail?
 Turns out you’re not the only one.
 A few weeks after this popular webmail client started caching and serving images via their proxy servers, senders and recipients have begun to report broken images throughout their email campaigns.
 Here’s the latest on what we know and what you can do to ensure your message remains readable.

 Preparing for a world without images

 While our team has been experimenting with workarounds, at present, it seems that there is little that can be done to make images display reliably.
 That said, having images not display in email clients like Outlook is fairly routine, so if anything, this recent incident is a good reminder that we should continue optimizing our campaigns for image-off scenarios.
 We can do this by:

 - Using text, not images to convey the message.
 For example, bulletproof buttons can be used instead of images for call to actions, while web fonts can be used for headings and other stylized text.

 - Using ALT text on images.
 You don’t have to describe every spacer and minor detail in your email campaign, but for images that play an important role in your message, ALT text is essential.